aljon799224/fastapi-postgresql-boilerplate/README.md

-# **Cookiecutter Fastapi using Postgresql**
+# **Cookiecutter FastAPI with PostgreSQL, Docker, and Poetry**

 ## **Overview**
-This project is a FastAPI application that uses PostgreSQL for its database, Docker for containerization, and Poetry for dependency management.
+This project is a fully containerized FastAPI application built using PostgreSQL for its database, Docker for containerization, and Poetry for Python dependency management.
+It is designed to accelerate development by leveraging Cookiecutter to scaffold a consistent and well-structured application.

-Below are the steps to set up, run, and maintain the project.
+The project includes a pre-configured Docker Compose setup for managing services, a .env file for handling environment variables, and GitHub Actions for continuous integration (CI).
+The GitHub Actions workflow runs tests, checks code coverage, and ensures code quality automatically on every commit or pull request, providing a seamless CI/CD pipeline for your FastAPI application.

 **Prerequisites**